agkozak/zsh-z/README.md

 <details>
     <summary>Here are the latest features and updates.</summary>

+- July 10, 2021
+    + Setting `ZSHZ_TRAILING_SLASH=1` makes it so that a search pattern ending in `/` can match the end of a path; e.g. `z foo/` can match `/path/to/foo`.
+- June 25, 2021
+    + Setting `ZSHZ_TILDE=1` displays the `HOME` directory as `~`.
 - May 7, 2021
     + Setting `ZSHZ_ECHO=1` will cause ZSH-z to display the new path when you change directories.
     + Better escaping of path names to deal paths containing the characters ``\`()[]``.
 - February 15, 2021
     + Ranks are displayed the way `rupa/z` now displays them, i.e. as large integers.
 This should help ZSH-z to integrate with other tools.
 - January 31, 2021
     + ZSH-z is now efficient enough that, on MSYS2 and Cygwin, it is faster to run it in the foreground than it is to fork a subshell for it.
     + `_zshz_precmd` simply returns if `PWD` is `HOME` or in `ZSH_EXCLUDE_DIRS`, rather than waiting for `zshz` to do that.
 - January 17, 2021
     + Made sure that the `PUSHD_IGNORE_DUPS` option is respected.
 - January 14, 2021
     + The `z -h` help text now breaks at spaces.
     + `z -l` was not working for ZSH version < 5.
 - January 11, 2021
     + Major refactoring of the code.
     + `z -lr` and `z -lt` work as expected.
     + `EXTENDED_GLOB` has been disabled within the plugin to accomodate old-fashioned Windows directories with names such as `Progra~1`.
     + Removed `zshelldoc` documentation.
 - January 6, 2021
     + I have corrected the frecency routine so that it matches `rupa/z`'s math, but for the present, ZSH-z will continue to display ranks as 1/10000th of what they are in `rupa/z` -- [they had to multiply theirs by 10000](https://github.com/rupa/z/commit/f1f113d9bae9effaef6b1e15853b5eeb445e0712) to work around `bash`'s inadequacies at dealing with decimal fractions.
 - January 5, 2021
     + If you try `z foo`, and `foo` is not in the database but `${PWD}/foo` is a valid directory, ZSH-z will `cd` to it.
 - December 22, 2020
     + `ZSHZ_CASE`: when set to `ignore`, pattern matching is case-insensitive; when set to `smart`, patterns are matched case-insensitively when they are all lowercase and case-sensitively when they have uppercase characters in them (a behavior very much like Vim's `smartcase` setting).
     + `ZSHZ_KEEP_DIRS` is an array of directory names that should not be removed from the database, even if they are not currently available (useful when a drive is not always mounted).
     + Symlinked datafiles were having their symlinks overwritten; this bug has been fixed.

 </details>